Telangana CM skips Modi’s Hyderabad visit, says India will see change at national level

 Ahead of Modi’s visit to Telangana on Thursday, Rao flew to Bengaluru to meet former Prime Minister HD Deve Gowda and former Karnataka Chief Minister HD Kumaraswamy.

-In February too, Rao had avoided a meeting with Modi, when the prime minister visited the state to unveil a statue of saint Ramanujacharya.
+In February too, Rao had avoided a meeting with Modi, when the prime minister visited the state to unveil a statue of seer Ramanujacharya.

 “Rao is working for an alternative front, he is meeting several leaders and visiting various states,” Kumaraswamy told ANI after the meeting.
 “He wants to save the country and bring change in the interest of the nation and the poor people.”